-Seams are an unavoidable part of most stone countertop projects — slabs only come so large, and kitchens are often bigger than a single slab.
-But a well-placed, well-executed seam can be nearly invisible, while a careless one is an eyesore you notice every day.
-Here is how seams work, where they go, and how good fabricators make them disappear.
+Seams are an unavoidable part of most stone countertop projects — slabs only come so large, and many kitchens are bigger than a single slab.
+But a well-placed, well-executed seam can be nearly invisible, while a careless one becomes an eyesore you notice every single day.
+Understanding how seams work, where they should go, and how skilled fabricators make them disappear will help you set the right expectations and recognize quality workmanship.
+Here is everything a Middle Tennessee homeowner should know about countertop seams.

 Why countertops have seams